Amitesh31/Spotify-Songs-Reccomendation/README.md

 scalability for large datasets and SAGEConv enabling nuanced neighborhood aggregations.
 The evaluation metrics, Recall@K and ROC-AUC, demonstrate the effectiveness of the proposed mod- els, with SAGEConv outperforming LightGCN in capturing user preferences.

+Goal : Develop a Graph Neural Network-based recommendation system to deliver personalized Spotify song recommendations.
+The aim is to learn to predict the playlist-track edges well

 ## The Models that we used for our project were: